100vision/100vision.github.io/src/zh/信息技术/SysOps/post77_backup_nbu_03.md

 			-"list files backed-up or archived"
 			-manual/immediate backups
 			-reread configuration database
-	bpdm
-		-disk manager
-		-used on storage units of type Disk
-		-started by bpbrm on backups and restores
-		-during backups and restores, one of these is started (on the server with the storage unit) for each client backup or restore

 	bptm
 		-removable media (tape) manager
 		-used on storage units of type Logical Tape